Juanfer55/Avanzatech-blog-JuanSierra/backend/README.md

 Details of each field:

 - title:  cannot be an empty string or longer than 50 characters.
-- content: cannot be an empty string or longer than 200 characters.
+- content: cannot be an empty string or longer than 10000 characters.
+- public_permission: a numerical value between 1 and 3 that represent a permission level for the category.
+- authenticated_permission: a numerical value between 1 and 3 that represent a permission level for the category.
-- read_permission: value must be a numeric value between 1 and 4.
+- team_permission: a numerical value between 1 and 3 that represent a permission level for the category.
-- edit_permission: value must be a numeric value between 1 and 4.
+- author_permission: a numerical value between 1 and 3 that represent a permission level for the category.

-The following read permissions are available in the project:
+The following permission levels are available in the project:

-- 1 = Public: The post is public and can be read by anyone.
+- 1 = None => cannot read or edit
-- 2 = Authenticated: The post can be read only by authenticated users.
+- 2 = read-only => Only can read
-- 3 = Team: The post can be read only by users belonging to the same team.
+- 3 = Team: => can read and edit the post
-- 4 = Author: The post can be read only by the author of the post.

-The following edit permissions are available in the project:

-- 1 = Public: The post is public and can be edited by anyone.
-- 2 = Authenticated: The post can be edited only by authenticated users.
-- 3 = Team: The post can be edited only by users belonging to the same team.
-- 4 = Author: The post can be edited only by the author of the post.

-Important: The edit permission can't be lower than the read permission.
-Users whit edit permission should have read permissions on the post.
+The permission level are created by default in the data base and each category must have one of the valid permission level.

 If one of the submitted fields does not meet these specifications the server will not create the post and will return a 400 badrequest status specifying the error.